Table of Contents

 They cry.
 You cry.
 You are leaving, because you have worked yourself out of a job.
 You hug each other as you recount battles fought and victories won through the blood of Christ.
 He has conquered hearts anew—your heart, their hearts—and His kingdom advances into new territory because you were willing to give years of your life.
 You move on to fight new battles in new territories.
 Your spiritual children continue to advance the kingdom among their people, ever grateful for the gift you brought and shared with them—eternal life through Jesus Christ.

 Sound interesting?
 Fill out the missions interest from and get started today.

 What kind of people do we look for?

-It’s simple.
-Our ministry is driven by people who have a passion for sharing the everlasting gospel with unreached people groups.
+Adventist Frontier Missions is driven by committed, Seventh-day Adventist Christians who have a passion for sharing the everlasting gospel with unreached people groups.
 We welcome people who are from many different occupations and with a wide variety of backgrounds.
-With decades of cutting-edge expertise in pioneering work among the least-evangelized, we have built a reputation for reaching the most resistant and isolated people groups.
-It isn’t easy, so a bit of stick-to-it-ness is required.
+With decades of cutting-edge expertise in pioneering work among the least-evangelized, AFM has built a reputation for reaching the most resistant and isolated people groups.
+This work isn’t easy, so the ability to stick with it during hard times is required.

-Naturally, witnessing experience is a plus, but we are more interested in finding people who embrace our core values of being committed, caring, cooperative, and courageous.
-If you are motivated by these values, would like to work for a missions leading organization, and want to find eternal significance in your lifework, browse our current opportunities and apply today.
+We are interested in finding people who embrace our core values of being committed, caring, cooperative, and courageous.
+If you are motivated by these values, would like to work for a leading missions organization, and want to find eternal significance in your lifework, browse our current opportunities and start your application process today.

 We offer several types of mission service ranging from nine months to 12+ years.
-Depending on your call, activities might include outreach/evangelism, basic medical work, homeschooling, teaching English, agriculture and development, mechanical and construction work, and many more.
-Visit Current Opportunities to see all of our mission calls.
+Depending on your call, activities might include outreach/evangelism, basic medical work, homeschooling, church planting, teaching English, agriculture and development, mechanical and construction work, or other activities.
+Visit our current opportunities list to see all of our mission calls.